myersm0/CIFTI.jl/README.md

 ```
 x = CIFTI.load("my_cifti_file.dtseries.nii")
-x.data # access the data matrix
+x.data                                         # access the data Matrix
-x.brainstructure # access the dictionary of anatomical indices
+x.brainstructure                               # access the OrderedDict of anatomical indices
 ```

-Some convenience functions for indexing into the `data` matrix are also supplied, taking advantage of the BrainStructure enum types that constitute the keys of the CiftiStruct.brainstructure dictionary.
+Some convenience functions for indexing into `data` are also supplied, taking advantage of the BrainStructure enum types that constitute the keys of the CiftiStruct.brainstructure dictionary.
 Constants `L`, `R`, and `LR` are supplied as a short-hand for `CORTEX_LEFT`, `CORTEX_RIGHT`, and `[CORTEX_LEFT, CORTEX_RIGHT]`, respectively.

 ```
 x[L]   # return a matrix where the rows correspond to CORTEX_LEFT anatomical indices